 Additionally, as the practice of fracking gains more widespread adoption, the potential for oil and gas industry accidents may rise significantly.
 Fracking requires additional loads of water and sand, which are carried to the drilling site by commercial drivers.
 That means more drowsy drivers on the road and, most likely, more accidents as a result.

 Fortunately, accident victims don’t have to navigate the details of their legal case alone.
 If you or someone you love has been seriously injured by an oil or gas industry driver, your case may warrant a special investigation into the circumstances behind the accident.
 Qualified Austin oilfield accident lawyers can review employer backgrounds, training, and policies to reveal whether the business has a history of negligent behavior.

 At FVF, we help victims of these accidents assert their right to compensation and punitive damages.
 We can assist with the process of filing a wrongful death claim, helping you negotiate the legal ownership of the victim’s estate, seek compensation for loss of companionship, and pay for medical bills and funeral costs.
 Our team has a long history of supporting oilfield accident victims and their loved ones — and ending the kinds of lax driving practices that cause dangerous collisions.

 While we may never be able to undo the damage of a serious motor vehicle accident, we can help you assert control over your case and fight for your rights against oil and gas companies.
 We are client focused and passionate about justice, and we will do everything in our power to help you reclaim your life again after your accident.

 If you have been involved in an accident involving an oil or gas vehicle — or any motor vehicle — contact us today for your free consultation.
-Our expert attorneys can explain your rights, help you find medical care, and ensure that negligent parties are brought to task for their actions.
+Our expert attorneys in Austin can explain your rights, help you find medical care, and ensure that negligent parties are brought to task for their actions.